iwidener/Good-README-Generator/README.md

 * Then the questions will be given according to the Good README guide. <br>

-* When a user answers all questions, the following message will complete the application: "Successfully wrote to MARKDOWN file". <br>
+* When a user answers all questions, the following message will complete the application: "Successfully wrote to MARKDOWN file".